Staple, Kent: History

+Air incident

+In March 1996, 28 year old Nicholas Paine, who attended Tonbridge School, had a court martial at RAF Leeming, for passing over the village twice at low level.
+He was fined £500, and left the RAF, by choice.
+He had 'buzzed' the village in a BAE Systems Hawk aircraft, of 100 Squadron, to celebrate his 28th birthday.

 Church of St James the Great

 The village church, dedicated to St James the Great, was built in the 14th century as a replacement for an earlier Saxon chapel.
 In July 1555 the vicar of Staple, John Bland, on the orders of Queen Mary, was burnt at the stake at Martyr's Field, Canterbury.
 In hisThe History and Topographical Survey of the County of Kent (1778–99), Edward Hasted describes the church as consisting of "two isles and two chancels, having a tower steeple at the west end, in which are four bells.
 The church is remarkably long and low.
 The south isle and chancel are upon the same level, nor is there any separation between them.
 On the sides of the chancel are rails, very low, about two feet from the wall, very unusual."
 The restoration of the church was completed in 1868 by George Edmund Street.
 It has been a Grade I listed building since 11 October 1963.